ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 ### Considerations with the Terraform CLI changes

 The Terraform CLI Installation instructions have changed due to gpg keyring changes.
-So we needed to refer to the latest install CLI instructions avia the documentation and change the scripting for install.
+So we needed to refer to the latest install CLI instructions via the documentation and change the scripting for install.

 [Install Terraform ](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

 ### Considerations for Linux Distribution

-This project is built aginst Ubuntu.
+This project is built against Ubuntu.
-Please consider checking your Linux Distribution and change accordingly to the dstributions needs.
+Please consider checking your Linux Distribution and change accordingly to the distributions needs.

 [How to Check OS Version in Linux](https://www.howtogeek.com/206240/how-to-tell-what-distro-and-version-of-linux-you-are-running/)